MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 Letting in your port you made for WireGuard opens your firewall up.
 You now have a hole in your network, on the port you choose.

-> Be aware, [UDP hole-punching](https://en.wikipedia.org/wiki/UDP_hole_punching) VPNs like Tailscale, Zerotier, Netbird all work without this requirement.
+> Be aware, [UDP hole-punching](https://en.wikipedia.org/wiki/UDP_hole_punching) is available in Wireguard, but it is one way.
+See the [PersistentKeepalive section](#wireguard-peer-creation---manual-creation).
+VPNs like Tailscale, Zerotier, Netbird all work with this method.

 Now that you're aware of the risks and alternatives, let's begin: